fricas/fricas/src/doc/sphinx/source/faq.rst

 (this is a bug, but fix requires substantial change).
 Instead, one needs to pass ``-nosman`` option.

-There several ways to let FriCAS process commands from a file.
+There are several ways to let FriCAS process commands from a file.
 ::

    fricas -nosman < tst.input > tst.output